farhanalii/portfolio-site/README.md

-# 🌐 Muhammad Farhan — Developer Portfolio
+# 🌐 Muhammad Farhan — Portfolio with AI Assistance

 This is my personal portfolio website built with **FastAPI**, styled using **Tailwind CSS**, and deployed using **Docker** and **GitHub Actions** to **AWS EC2 (Free Tier)**.
 It showcases my experience, projects, and skill set in a modern, scalable, and DevOps-friendly stack.